MatheSchool/typst-g-exam/src/question.typ

 /// - points (none, float): Points of the sub-question.
 /// - points-position (none, left, right): Position of points.
 If none,  use the position defined in G-Exam.
 /// - solution (none, content): Solution of the sub-question.
+/// - solution-color (none, color): Color of the text solution.
 /// - body (string, content): Body of sub-question.
 /// -> content
 #let subquestion(
     points: none,
     points-position: none,
     solution: none,
+    solution-color: none,
     body) = {

   assert(points-position in (none, left, right),